awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-resource-groups.md

 You can use *resource groups* to organize your AWS resources\.
 Resource groups make it easier to manage, monitor, and automate tasks on large numbers of resources at one time\.

+**Important**
+Beginning December 15, 2020, all resource groups in Systems Manager are listed in the **Custom applications** category of Systems Manager Application Manager\.

 AWS Resource Groups provides two general methods for defining a resource group\.
 Both methods involve using a query to identify the members for a group\.

 The first method relies on tags applied to AWS resources to add resources to a group\.
 Using this method, you apply the same key/value pair tags to resources of various types in your account and then use the AWS Resource Groups service to create a group based on that tag pair\.